Kotlin/kotlin-by-example/examples/02_control_flow/02_Loops.md

 While and do-while constructs work similarly to most languages.

-1. Performs the block while the condition is false
+1. Performs the block while the condition is true.
 2. Performs the block first, and then loops while evaluating the while condition.

 ### Iterators